Mazid2003/Job-practice/DSA/Readme.md

 ---

-# 🧱 Data Structures – Important Concepts (Simplified & Interview-Ready)
+## 🧱 Data Structures Important Keywords

 This section covers the **most important Data Structures** used in **DSA, interviews, competitive programming, and system design foundations**.